-Per FTA Title VI Circular 4702.1B, if a proposed service change meets the definition of a Major Service Change both the possibility of adverse effects and disparate impacts are to be evaluated.
-The Fare Change and Major Service Change Policy defines thresholds for determining whether potential fare and major service changes will have an adverse effect based on a disparate impact or disproportionate burden for and proposed service changes, which are to be evaluated:
+The Fare Change and Major Service Change Policy defines thresholds for determining whether potential fare changes and major service changes will have an adverse effect based on a disparate impact or disproportionate burden for any proposed fare change, which are to be evaluated:

-• Disparate impact(s) is determined by an analysis of race, color, or national origin (minority) within the service area.
-The Disparate Impact Policy states that a proposed fare or major service changes should not have an adverse effect borne by twenty percent (20%) or more of a minority population than an adverse effect borne by the non-minority population.

-• Disproportionate burden(s) is determined by an analysis of low-income populations within the service area.
+- Disparate impact(s) is determined by an analysis of race, color, or national origin (minority) within the service area.
+The Disparate Impact Policy states that a proposed fare or major service changes should not have an adverse effect borne by twenty percent (20%) or more of a minority population than an adverse effect borne by the non-minority population. - Disproportionate burden(s) is determined by an analysis of low-income populations within the service area.
 The Disproportionate Burden Policy states that a proposed fare or major service change should not have an adverse effect borne by twenty percent (20%) or more of a low-income population than an adverse effect borne by the non-low-income population.

 If the equity analysis indicates that a disparate impact and/or disproportionate burden exist, alternatives to mitigate, provide opportunities to minimize, or avoid the effect should be identified and reanalyzed.
-The agency may implement the service change if there is substantial legitimate justification for the change and the agency can show there are no practical alternatives that would have less of an impact on the minority and/or low-income populations and would still accomplish the agency's legitimate program goals.
+The agency may implement the change if there is substantial legitimate justification for the change and the agency can show there are no practical alternatives that would have less of an impact on the minority and/or low-income populations and would still accomplish the agency's legitimate program goals.